IEEE Journal of Solid-State Circuits (JSSC)

 Membership in SSCS includes online access to the monthly Journal of Solid-State Circuits through IEEE Xplore.
 Use your IEEE Web account when you are asked to log-on.
 The JSSC is the most downloaded periodical IEEE hosts.

 Add to my alerts to sign-up for JSSC e-mail alerts

 - "How to write a JSSC paper" presentation by Bram Nauta.

 The Society Board has decided to implement overlength page charges to maintain the competitive and financial health of the Journal of Solid-State Circuits.
 The continued success of the Journal serves our technical community and keeps our flagship publication competitive within the IEEE family

 Starting with papers submitted after October 1st, 2018, the SSCS will hence apply mandatory overlength page charges.
 This is irrespective of the page limits applied during submission, hence also applies to manuscripts that have obtained an exception for overlength submission.
 Charges are assessed when galley proofs are prepared, which is the last step before final publication in the Journal.
 Note that this could be slightly different from the formatting used by the authors during submission.
-If a manuscript exceeds ten pages in length, an mandatory overlength charge of $185 per page is applied beginning at the 11th page.
-The page count does not include reference and bios.
+If a manuscript exceeds ten pages in length, a mandatory overlength charge of $185 per page is applied beginning at the 11th page.
+The page will not include the last page of the paper if the last page consists only of reference and bios.
 Exceptions on this must be discussed with the Editor-in-Chief.